 Victims of sexual harassment often hide the abuse for fear of retaliation or because they don’t want it to become worse.
 But since it is illegal in New York, you do not have to put up with it.
 The first critical step is to let both the harasser and your employer know that you are being sexually harassed and that the behavior has to stop.
 The next thing that you should do is to hire a New York sexual harassment lawyer to guide you in case your claim needs to be escalated.

 It is also a good idea to file a sexual harassment claim at the federal level with the Equal Employment Opportunity Commission.
-If your employer is made aware of the misconduct and they fail to act, then you might be able to hold them liable for damages stemming from your abuse.
+If your employer is made aware of the misconduct and fails to act, then you might be able to hold them liable for damages stemming from your abuse.

 What types of damages are you entitled to if you are sexually harassed?

 If you can prove that you both made your boss aware of the misconduct and that they failed to do anything to stop it, as well as show that you suffered damages due to it, then you might be liable to compensation for your damages.
-In egregious cases of harassment you might also be entitled to punitive damages.
+In egregious cases of harassment, you might also be entitled to punitive damages.

 The only way to know for sure if you have a case, and to get the harassment to stop if your employer refuses to take steps, is to contact USAttorneys.com.
 They can help you find an experienced New York sexual harassment attorney to go through your case with you.
-Contact them today so that you take the right steps to protect yourself, your career, and to get compensation for anything that you have lost due to the harassment.
+Contact them today so that you take the right steps to protect yourself, and your career, and to get compensation for anything that you have lost due to the harassment.